 NASA announces 715 newly discovered planets

-WASHINGTON (AP) — The Earth’s galaxy is looking far more crowded.
-NASA has confirmed 715 newly discovered planets outside the solar system.
+WASHINGTON (AP) — The Earth’s galaxy is looking far more crowded and hospitable.
+NASA on Wednesday confirmed a bonanza of 715 newly discovered planets outside the solar system.

-Douglas Hudgins, NASA’s exoplanet exploration program scientist, called Wednesday’s announcement a major step toward the planet-hunting Kepler telescope’s ultimate goal: “finding Earth 2.0.”
+Douglas Hudgins, NASA’s exoplanet exploration program scientist, called the announcement a major step toward the planet-hunting Kepler telescope’s ultimate goal: “finding Earth 2.0.”

-It’s also a big step in “the possibility of life elsewhere,” said Lisa Kaltenegger, a Harvard and Max Planck Institute astronomer who wasn’t part of the discovery team.
+It’s a big step in not just finding other Earths, but “the possibility of life elsewhere,” said Lisa Kaltenegger, a Harvard and Max Planck Institute astronomer who wasn’t part of the discovery team.

 Scientists using the Kepler telescope pushed the number of planets discovered in the galaxy to about 1,700.
 Twenty years ago, astronomers had not found any planets circling stars other than the ones revolving around the sun.